wingedcatgirl/MintysSillyMod/README.md

 > Always start a new run after updating any mod.
 Attempting to continue an in-progress run may result in crashes.

 ## Config Options
-- Dev Mode: Default false.
-Enables unfinished content if there is any (requires restart) (there usually isn't any anyway) and puts trace messages in console (doesn't require restart).
 - Flavor text: Default true.
 Enables funky MtG-style quotes at the bottom of some cards.
 - Include stable crossover content: Default false.
 Includes cross-mod content which doesn't actually rely on the other mod's code to function.
 Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.
+Autimatically on if Dev Mode is enabled.
+Requires restart.
+- 3 lock: Whether the 3 suit and related content can appear in a run; "Unlocked" means it's available from the start, "Locked" means it requires using The Cat tarot or playing a Spectrum hand[^1], "Sealed" means it never appears.
+Default "Locked".
+- Dev Mode: Default false.
+Enables unfinished content if there is any (requires restart) (there usually isn't any anyway).
+   - Suppress trace messages: Default false; stops `TRACE`-level console messages even if Dev Mode is on.

 ## Recommended additional mods:
 If you're trying out Minty's for the first time and want minimal other mods, go with [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) (unless you don't care about challenges) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework).
 The rest of the list is for after that.